 I need not have worried.
 The world didn’t end when I talked to men.
 Allah did not smite me the times my hijab fell off in the mosques.
-The morality police doesn’t actually exist, except for the occasional public holiday–gotta fill those police quotas, ya know.
+The morality police don’t actually exist, except for the occasional public holiday–gotta fill those police quotas, ya know.

 I did, however, learn a female code of conduct (of sorts) during my two months in Iran.
 Here’s a roundup of what I learned, so future ladies don’t have to worry about making the same mistakes I did!

-Always wear a headscarf in public.
+Always wear a headscarf in public

 You probably already know this if you’re thinking of heading to Iran, but it doesn’t hurt to reiterate it, just in case.

-Don’t try to enter the country without a headscarf.
+Don’t try to enter the country without a headscarf

 It’s not possible, and you don’t want to be trapped at the border for something as trivial as a scarf.
 Keep a scarf or shawl ready in your bag for the walk through customs.

-Follow other women’s examples when deciding whether or not to wear a headscarf in private areas.
+Follow other women’s examples when deciding whether or not to wear a headscarf in private areas

-Many families are liberal in the home, others are not.
+Some families are liberal in the home, others are not.
 All of them will say you should do what you find comfortable… which can be distressingly vague!
 Just do as others do.

-Follow hijab, the dress code for women in Iran.
+Follow hijab, the dress code for women in Iran

 Wear long pants and a sleeved shirt (or cardigan) that covers your butt.
 3/4 length sleeves are fine, and skinny jeans are the norm for young girls in Iran.
 If you want to dress like a local, “manteaus” are the most popular form of dress for girls in Iran, and can easily be purchased all over the country.
-If you’re still worried about upsetting the mythical morality police, Travel Geekery put together a much more thorough post about what to wear in Iran.
+If you’re still worried about upsetting the mythical morality police, Travel Geekery put together a post about what to wear in Iran.

-If entering a mosque or shrine, wear a chador.
+If entering a mosque or shrine, wear a chador

-If you want to lounge in your bikini on the beach, head to the women-only section.
+If you want to lounge in your bikini on the beach, head to the women-only section

-Out and about in Iran
+Out and about in Iran as a woman

-If asking for help, approach a woman first.
+If asking for help, approach a woman first

 But, of course, if there aren’t any women around, just ask a man.
 The world won’t end.

-If a tea house is filled with only men, don’t go in.
+If a tea house is filled with only men, don’t go in

-Keep an eye out when entering mosques and shrines—there’s often a separate women’s entrance.
+Keep an eye out when entering mosques and shrines—there’s often a separate women’s entrance

 Just do a little lurking around the entrance if you’re not sure, or look for a chador station.

-Enter city buses from the middle of the bus, and sit in the back.
+Enter city buses from the middle of the bus, and sit in the back

 There are separate male and female areas in buses, women in the back.
 Could be discrimination, but it’s handy for keeping frisky men from feeling up unsuspecting women.
 When it’s time to pay, exit the bus and lean in through the front entrance to pay the driver.

-If the back of the bus is packed, use some of the back seats in the men’s area.
+If the back of the bus is packed, use some of the back seats in the men’s area

 Waste not, want not!
 Don’t use the seats if there’s a guy already sitting in the row, though.